 In addition, there may be other bins that can be used, check Scotsman's sales literature for application information.

 Note: Slope-front bins must have an internal baffle.
-Scotsman BH900 and BH1000 have the required baffle.
+Scotsman's BH900 haas the required baffle.
 Baffle must be approximately in the position shown in the diagram below.